Sukhleen30/Small-world-SIR-simulation/README.md

 visually represents nodes and their connections, allowing users to observe how an infection or piece of information propagates efficiently across the network over time.
-The project highlights important concepts of network theory, such as clustering, connectivity, and rapid transmission, while providing an interactive and easy-to-understand learning platform for studying real-world spreading phenomena.
+The project highlights important concepts of network theory, such as clustering, connectivity, and rapid transmission, while providing an interactive and easy-to-understand learning platform for studying real-world spreading phenomena

-Features
+## Features
-Adjustable infection probability
+- Adjustable infection probability
-Rewiring probability (small-world effect)
+- Rewiring probability (small-world effect)
-Real-time graph
+- Real-time graph
-Network visualization
+- Network visualization

-Tech
+## Tech
 HTML, CSS, JavaScript

-Contributors
+## Contributors
-Sukhleen Kaur
+- Sukhleen Kaur